nfalquet/thunderbird-openpgp/jekyll/index.md

 It can be applied on top of changeset de35d92fd3ea.

-This patch is a prototype made to demonstrate to design and is probably broken in many ways.
+This patch is a prototype made to demonstrate the design and is probably broken in many ways.
 Please report any unexpected behavior.

 ### Known issues